Nikon 8x30 E2 second look - mini review

 2. Flare is much better controlled in the Nikon.
 A big plus, but with severe trade-offs...

 The bad things - what the Habicht does better

 1. No way around it - the Nikon images are much darker and much redder than the Habicht´s, and this was my crucial point, I just missed that Habicht sparkle, despite extreme sharpness the Nikon is almost a bit depressing in comparison.
-Like in the EDG I suspect Nikon is making the images darker than necessary by strong internal baffling, blocking out more light rays not parallel to the axis, crashing the blacks and thereby increasing perceived contrast at the expense of brightness.
+Like in the EDG I suspect Nikon is making the images darker than necessary to crush the blacks and thereby increasing perceived contrast at the expense of brightness.

 2. Contrast and sharpness: The Nikon is - typical for Nikon - brutally sharp, but if we look at finer details and textures, it cannot quite match the Habicht.